cjacker/opensource-toolchain-stm8/README.md

 If you really want to build it, please refer to "OpenOCD for Programming and Debugging" section of ![Opensource toolchain for gd32vf103](https://github.com/cjacker/opensource-toolchain-gd32vf103).

 # SDK

 ## Baremetal
-"Baremetal programming" is not that difficult for MCU, you can always do something without using any libraries/SDKs.
+"Baremetal programming" is not difficult for MCU, you can always do something without using any libraries/SDKs.

 Here is an example to blink a LED wired up as PD0->Resister->LED->GND.